Paraphraser/PiBuilder/README.md

 In essence, it changes the "starts but exits immediately" cell in the table above so that it reads "starts, adds `~/.local/bin` to PATH, and exits."

 ## <a name="changeLog"></a>Change Summary

+* 2022-07-04

+	- Explains how to set up [credentials files on boot partition](#burnClassic) and provides helper scripts to assist with the process.
+This an alternative to using Raspberry Pi Imager.

 * 2022-06-29